Yankius on the National Cake.

 Windfall: Yankiokwa!
 Yankiokwa!!!
 Anytime you are this quiet we know you are up to something.
-How is you, Boss?
+Meanwhile, how is you, Boss?

 Yankius: Windokwa!
 The Windfall maker himself!
 Your potbelly has dwindled seriously.
-Is everything okay?
+Otherwise, is everything okay?

 Windfall: Leave my stomach alone.
 I am curious.
 That bakery where the National Cake is being baked does still exist?